aabbtree77/session-auth-starter/README.md

 This is a starter template for a web app with a session-based user name and password authentication, no email communication and password resets.

 Node.js, TypeScript, React, Lucia v3.
-A web framework is Astro, but this might change.
+A web framework is Astro, but this will change.

 The code is based on "Lucia Astro User Name Password" example provided in Lucia docs.